 So here I am a year later: in Nepal again, in Khadabari town in a hotel.
 After a great experience of solo travel in 2011, I decided to do another trip alone.
 This was my plan until I got a call from Juan asking me if I had any treks planned.
 After exchanging emails, Juan decided that he wanted to experience the Himalayas.
 I sent him many articles and descriptions of this trip as I was apprehensive of inviting him on the most difficult trek in Nepal for his first visit to the Himalayas.
 I did not want any surprises or regrets in case something happened to him.
 Having assured me that he was ready and fit I accepted him to join me.
 So the plan of a solo trip did not really work out, kind of…

 We are here to do the most challenging trek in Nepal.
 It is high, remote, and very technical with elevations over 6,000m.
 It is more of a mountaineering expedition than a trek really.
 Later, Dorje, my Sherpa guide told me that doing this trip was equivalent to climbing Cho Oyu, an 8,200m mountain.
 I read a lot about this trip and looked at some spectacular photos from the passes that we were planning to cross on a few websites.
 I trained hard for it and psyched myself up for the effort.
-Having experienced the ferocious weather on the Teshi Labtsa Pass in 2010, I was aware that trekking at high remote passes could be risky too.
+Having experienced the ferocious weather on the Teshi Labtsa Pass in 2010, I was aware that trekking across high remote passes could be risky too.

 I left Calgary on Thursday Oct 17, 2012.
 I had a lot of loose ends to take care of.
 It seemed that this time I had all the little things just piling up right until my departure.
 When I showed up at the airport, I was informed that I needed a visa for Dubai, as Canada and UAE were involved in some pissing match about airline business.
 In retaliation, UAE introduced visas for Canadians.
 I did not know about this change and I had to buy another airline ticket to fit into the visa free 24-hour transit rules.
 I had to buy the ticked on the spot, at the airport in order to be let onto the flight to London.

 The flight to London was not full.
 In London I visited David (my usual English travel mate who would not be joining me this time, unfortunately) in his new home.
-His new house is located outside of London and very far from the airport.
+His new house is located outside of London and it is very far from the LHR airport.
 The only way I could save money on the criminally high taxi fare back to the airport was to engage a one-armed taxi driver from David’s village.
-David assured me that the driver and his care were perfectly safe.
+David assured me that the driver and his driving were perfectly safe.

-In London, David and I had a dinner with Debbie (our mutual friend who lives in London and loves Arctic travel) in some Lebanese restaurant in Soho.
+In London, David and I had dinner with Debbie (our mutual friend who lives in London and loves Arctic travel) in some Lebanese restaurant in Soho.
 She invited me to join her on the sailing trip to South Georgia the following year.

 The flight from London to Dubai was uneventful and uncomfortable as the seats were small and there was no legroom.
 Dubai airport is very large but the shopping is surprisingly poor.
 Everything is expensive with a 15% premium.
 I had a long layover there (over 8 hours) due to the visa confusion.
 At the airport, there were a lot of people from Africa and Pakistan returning from the Haj.
 The flight to Kathmandu was via Doha, where the airport was small, cramped and in total chaos.
 It was a long journey to get to Kathmandu.
 This time it felt like a true trip around the world.

 At the airport in Kathmandu, I met Rajendra who presented me with a lei of marigolds and a welcoming scarf.
 We took a taxi to the now familiar Nirvana Garden Hotel where Juan was already waiting for me.
 I got to the hotel around 6pm.
 I did a quick repack and went to Rajendra’s office to pay him the fee for the trip.
-In return, he handed me a brick of $200,000 Nepalese rupees to take to Kumar, our guide, who was already waiting for Juan and me in Tumlingtar (the starting point of our trek).
-After the formalities, Juan and I went to the Pilgrim Bookshop cafe' for a dosa masala and momos.
+In return, he handed me a brick of 200,000 Nepalese rupees to take to Kumar, our guide, who was already waiting for Juan and me in Tumlingtar (the starting point of our trek).
+After the formalities, Juan and I went to the Pilgrim Bookshop cafe for my favourite dosa masala and momos.
 I felt very tired from the journey and the time change.

 Kathmandu was not new to me.
 Since the festival of Dashain was taking place in Nepal, Thamel (the tourist section of Kathmandu) was very busy.
 Not much has changed from the year before: the same shops and wares, the same service staff working in them (some of them even recognized me).
 I went back to the hotel soon after as we needed to get up at dawn to catch the flight to Tumlingtar.
 I was looking forward to getting out of Kathmandu as soon as possible.